The-Software-Guild/Workshop-Linux/README.md

 5. Print the inode information of any file in home folder.
 `stat READEME.md`

 6. Start the logger.sh script.
 Send it to background (ctrl +z) , start it in background (bg 1), and send it to foreground again (fg 1).
 Use the jobs command in between each step.
+Repeat if you did not use jobs in between each step.

 7. Kill the process (ctrl +c if in foreground, or kill -9 PID if in background) and start it again with & so that it starts in background